National Defense Authorization Act for Fiscal Year 2020

 Section 847

-Section 847 mandates, with the exception of commercial item contractors (unless DOD specifically requires otherwise), that existing or prospective DOD contractors or subcontractors on a contract or subcontract with a value in excess of $5 million must disclose their beneficial ownership[5] and whether they are under foreign ownership, control, or influence.
+Section 847 mandates, except for commercial item contractors (unless DOD requires explicitly otherwise), that existing or prospective DOD contractors or subcontractors on a contract or subcontract with a value over $5 million must disclose their beneficial ownership[5] and whether they are under foreign ownership, control, or influence.

 Cost and Pricing

-The 2020 NDAA places additional emphasis on ensuring contracting officers obtain fair and reasonable pricing, as well as continued focus on ensuring government contracting cost accounting requirements are consistent, where practicable, with commercial standards.
+The 2020 NDAA places additional emphasis on ensuring contracting officers obtain fair and reasonable pricing and continued focus on ensuring government contracting cost accounting requirements are consistent, where practicable, with commercial standards.

 The following sections of the 2020 NDAA feature noteworthy provisions related to cost and pricing.